 With the yucca plant, this can happen when they are abruptly moved from an indoor environment to the harsh, outdoor sun.
 Plants adapt to their environment so if the yucca gets used to a certain amount of sun and is then abruptly moved into the full sun, it may cause damage.

 You might notice that the leaves become burnt which appears as yellow and white spots.
 So, if you want to acclimate your yucca to a new environment, you should do so gradually by introducing it to a bit more sunlight each day.
 Over time, it will adjust.

 Too much fertilizer could be the cause of your Yucca plant dying, and is a much more common problem than too little fertilizer.
 Yuccas have slow growth patterns and do not need a lot of fertilizer, so it is much more common to have problems due to excessive fertilizer.

 You should ideally only fertilize your yucca plant a few times a year.
 A balanced fertilizer is best.
-I would recommend using either a water-soluble or liquid fertilizer, made up at half the recommended strength.
+I recommend using either a water-soluble or liquid fertilizer, made up at half the recommended strength.
 Fertilizing every 2-3 months during the growing season should be more than sufficient.